 No official documentation indicates that the TFTC has, to date, ever cooperated with foreign authorities while conducting the review of a combination notification.
 However, the TFTC has entered into certain cooperation agreements or memorandum with the following countries for the application of competition regulations: Hungary, Canada, Australia, New Zealand, France and Mongolia.
 Meanwhile, while reviewing a cross-border transaction, it is not uncommon for the TFTC to order the filing parties to report the current status in other jurisdictions where a combination notification has also been made.
 Given the above, even without formal coordination, the TFTC still more or less consults agencies in other jurisdictions to make its decision on a merger filing.

 The increasing prominence of the digital economy has had a significant impact on people's economic activities and changed existing business models in recent years.
 Giant technology enterprises have collected large amounts of data from their consumers and used this data to provide innovative goods and services.
 Since people have grown dependent on the convenience given by these technology companies, the companies have penetrated people's lives more than ever.
 This situation reversed the traditional notion of competition in many aspects.
 For instance, data might become a potential source of market power.
 Furthermore, the digital economy is characterised by network effect and economy of scale, which can render competition issues more complex.
-Therefore, the TFTC has not only committed to devote more efforts to the digital market but has also set the scrutiny of the digital economy as its key priority in 2019 so as to keep up with the international trend of further supervision of the behaviour of giant technology corporations.
-Since some changes are necessary to create a better competitive environment in Taiwan, we expect that the TFTC can revisit and recalibrate certain established concepts of competition laws to cope with emerging challenges that might be incurred by the digital sectors.
+Therefore, not only has the TFTC committed to devote more efforts to the digital market, it also set scrutiny of the digital economy as its key priority in 2021 to keep up with the international trend of increased supervision of the behaviour of giant technology corporations.
+Changes are necessary to create a more effective competition environment in Taiwan and, along with the soon-to-be released White Paper (which may shed more light on the TFTC's focus and its attitude to the digital sector), we expect that the authority will continue to deliberate on potential mechanisms and legislative proposals regarding the digital economy.
 All in all, we are looking forward to a sound and prosperous business environment in Taiwan in the future.

 1 Stephen Wu is a partner and Rebecca Hsiao and Wei-Han Wu are associate partners at Lee and Li, Attorneys-at-Law.